 - Land destruction: Remembering that Premodern is a casual format, Armageddon and repeated Wastelands may draw groans from your playgroup, or angry scoops.

 - Cost: The cost of Mox Diamonds will prevent some people from picking up the deck.
 If Mox Diamonds are not in the budget, I suggest other Threshold variants.

 - Interaction: With limited Instant spells, you often aren’t interacting with the stack.

 The deck wins through a combination of:

 - Big creatures: Through natural gameplay and interaction, your graveyard will reach Threshold.
 Once it does, your cheap creatures are now threats.

-- Mana denial: Between Armageddon and Weathered Wayfarer’s continued access to Wasteland, you can often advance your board state while your stifle your opponent’s.
+- Mana denial: Between Armageddon/Cataclysm and Weathered Wayfarer’s continued access to Wasteland, you can often advance your board state while your stifle your opponent’s.
 Because your threats are so efficient, you can do a lot with very little mana.

 4 Nimble Mongoose